Streeks, Richard Paul

 We have an open casting policy!
 You don't have to be a major or minor to get involved.

 There are lots of opportunities in stage management and technical theatre for majors and non-majors alike.
 Our Design and Technical track of the theatre major is growing at a rapid rate.
 Student stage managers and design and technical theatre students enjoy the same liberal arts foundation courses as our other majors, in addition to gaining terrific hands-on experience.
 Most significantly, our design and technical students get work on and off campus!
 Current students and alums earn money in DC's thriving theatre community.

 The 300-seat Greenberg Theatre on Wisconsin Avenue is state of the art.
 It is in a thriving section of the city-accessible to campus, restaurants and the metro.
 This will be home to many outstanding seasons of events in the years to come.
-American University celebrated the theatre's fifth anniversary in 2007.

 The Katzen Arts Center brings all the visual and performing arts programs at AU into one 130,000 square foot space.
 Designed to foster interdisciplinary collaboration in the arts, the new center provides state-of-the-art instructional, exhibition, and performance space for all the arts disciplines.
 The performance spaces include a 290 seat recital hall and a 100 seat black box theatre.

 The Center features the extraordinary 30,000 square foot AU Museum with a variety of gallery spaces for exhibition of exciting contemporary art from the nation's capital region and the world, along with AU's own Watkins Collection and the collection of Cyrus and Myrtle Katzen.

 The Katzen Arts Center stands as a clear statement to the community that at the heart of the city, there exists a place where the arts are honored as the heart of higher education.
 That place is American University.

 The 51-credit Theatre or Musical Theatre major is designed to allow students the opportunity the double major in another area of study.